vuongducphuong/documentation/content/applications/productivity/studio.rst

    studio/automated_actions
    studio/pdf_reports

-Studio is a toolbox that allows you to customize Odoo without coding knowledge.
+Studio is a toolbox that allows you to customize Leansoft without coding knowledge.
 For example, you can, on any app, add or modify:

 - :doc:`Fields <studio/fields>`